cmfmiller/publications/README.md

-# insight-refs
+# Publications

-Additional infomration and links for Insight Data Science Fellowship application
+Links to publications, talks, and other coverage of my research